github-logan/MilesDevBootcamp21/Assignment2Script.txt

 (4, 4, 1, 50.00, '2021-07-17', 5), (5, 2, 75, 22.50, '2021-08-15', 1);

-INSERT INTO services(serviceTypeID, service_name, service_dx, service_unit, price_per_unit)
+INSERT INTO services(supplyTypeID, service_name, service_dx, service_unit, price_per_unit)
-VALUES (1, 'good beer', 'fresh and foamy', 'ounce', .45), (1, 'bad beer', 'dishwater and gasoline', 'ounce', .30), (2, 'single room', 'for the discrete', 'one room per night', 175.00), (2, 'closet', 'for the thrifty traveler', 'one closet per night', 50.00), (3, 'storage trunk', 'for weapons and gold', 'one trunk per day', 25.00), (4, 'poker deck', 'bent and marked', 'one deck for two hours', 1.25), (5, 'cloak mending', 'hem stitching and hole sewing', 'one cloak', 45.00);
+VALUES (6, 'good beer', 'fresh and foamy', 'ounce', .45), (6, 'bad beer', 'dishwater and gasoline', 'ounce', .30), (7, 'single room', 'for the discrete', 'one room per night', 175.00), (7, 'closet', 'for the thrifty traveler', 'one closet per night', 50.00), (8, 'storage trunk', 'for weapons and gold', 'one trunk per day', 25.00), (7, 'poker deck', 'bent and marked', 'one deck for two hours', 1.25), (8, 'cloak mending', 'hem stitching and hole sewing', 'one cloak', 45.00);

 INSERT INTO serviceStatuses(serviceID, tavernID, av_StatusID, numberOfUnits, lastUpdated)